stac-utils/pystac/docs/concepts.rst

 .. code-block:: python

    # Can also omit cloud_cover entirely...
-   eo_ext.apply(0.5, bands, cloud_cover=None)
+   item.ext.eo.apply(0.5, bands, cloud_cover=None)

-If you attempt to extend an object that is not supported by an extension, PySTAC will throw a :class:`pystac.ExtensionTypeError`.

 Adding an Extension
 -------------------

-You can add an extension to a STAC object that does not already implement that extension using the :meth:`ExtensionManagementMixin.add_to
-<pystac.extensions.base.ExtensionManagementMixin.add_to>` method.
-Any concrete
-extension implementations that extend existing STAC objects should inherit from the :class:`~pystac.extensions.base.ExtensionManagementMixin` class, and will therefore have this method available.
-The :meth:`~pystac.extensions.base.ExtensionManagementMixin.add_to` adds the correct schema URI to the :attr:`~pystac.STACObject.stac_extensions` list for the object being extended.
+You can add an extension to a STAC object that does not already implement that extension using the :meth:`~pystac.Item.ext.add` method.
+Any concrete extension implementations that extend existing STAC objects should  have this method available.
+The :meth:`~pystac.Item.ext.add` method adds the correct schema URI to the :attr:`~pystac.Item.stac_extensions` list for the object being extended.

 .. code-block:: python